nim-lang/Nim/doc/manual.rst

 inferred from the type of the first element.
 All other elements need to be implicitly convertible to this type.

+An array type can be defined using the `array[size, T]` syntax, or using `array[lo..hi, T]` for arrays that start at an index other than zero.

 Sequences are similar to arrays but of dynamic length which may change during runtime (like strings).
 Sequences are implemented as growable arrays, allocating pieces of memory as items are added.
 A sequence ``S`` is always